The Color Purple Theme of Race

 The Color Purple has a lot to say about race in America.
-At the beginning of the novel, the protagonist is an extremely downtrodden character.
-As an African-American female living in the pre-Civil Rights South, surrounded by other poor, uneducated blacks, she sees nothing in her race to be particularly proud of.
+At the beginning of the novel, Celie is extremely downtrodden—almost to the point of being defeated.
+As an African-American female living in the pre-Civil Rights South, she sees nothing in her race to be particularly proud of.
 Remember, these were the days of legal segregation and Jim Crow laws; African-Americans were frequently the targets of bitter discrimination.
-Black women in this book are often victims of violent crimes committed by white men.
-However, as the protagonist learns about the rich cultures and civilizations that existed in Africa and reimagines her own vision of God, she gains some pride in her ethnic heritage.
+Black women in this book are far too often victims of violent crimes committed by white men.
+However, as Celie learns about the rich cultures and civilizations that existed in Africa and reimagines her own vision of God, she gains some pride in her ethnic heritage.
 And you know what?
 So do we.
 You go, Celie.

 Though whites have made Nettie’s life difficult, it is African attitudes toward African-Americans that affect her most because she realizes there is no universal brotherhood among people of the black race.

 Though many characters in The Color Purple experience racial oppression, Celie’s life is separate enough from whites that she never does.